How Does a PWA Work? (and Other Questions You Were Afraid to Ask)

 From the dawn of the web, this process has been greatly simplified: instead of downloading and installing, you typed in a URL or clicked on a link.
 When you had a new version of your app, new content or altered layout you published your website and your users got it right away (and only one version ran at a time!).
 This was the vision of proper software-on-demand that in some ways the advent of native apps regressed on.

-Thus the industry came together (Apple begrudgingly so) to find a way to marry the immediacy and low entry barrier of the web with the form-factor optimization and functionality of native apps.
+Thus the industry came together (Apple begrudgingly so) to find a way to marry the immediacy and low entry barrier of the web with the form and functionality of native apps.
 The “why” of PWAs became:

 What makes for a good PWA?